Harris Co. commissioner touts business that got SBA loan

-HOUSTON, Texas (KTRK) -- Harris County Commissioner Adrian Garcia is expected to give an update on a small business loan program that was launched last month when the coronavirus pandemic intensified in the Houston area.
+HOUSTON, Texas (KTRK) -- Harris County Commissioner Adrian Garcia provided an update on a small business loan program that was launched last month when the coronavirus pandemic intensified in the Houston area.

 Led by Precinct 2 Commissioner Adrian Garcia, the program aimed to help businesses affected by the coronavirus pandemic by offering zero-interest, forgivable loans up to $25,000 to meet ordinary and necessary operating expenses and obligations.